 David Rouse, Nico Larco, Lisa Nisenson, and David Dixon discussed the potential benefits and costs of widespread deployment of AV for cities and metropolitan regions.

 Speakers, Panelists, and Moderators

 Jana Lynott, AICP

 Stephen Buckley, AICP

 As momentum grows on Capitol Hill and among industry leaders for AVs, APA is working on a variety of fronts to help planners prepare and to ensure good outcomes for local communities.
-To help shape federal legislation and regulatory action on AVs, the APA Legislative and Policy Committee is working on a set of policy principles that is anticipated to be released in early 2018.
+To help shape federal legislation and regulatory action on AVs, the APA Legislative and Policy Committee is working on a set of policy principles that was released in early 2018.

-In December 2017, Zoning Practice will focus on the likely impacts of autonomous vehicle on local planners.
-Author Don Elliott, FAICP, will discuss the need to plan for a world in which the roads will be shared by AVs and non-AVs in an upcoming issue of this publication, which is available by subscription or individual-issue purchase at planning.org/zoningpractice.
+In December 2017, Zoning Practice focused on the likely impacts of autonomous vehicle on local planners.
+Author Don Elliott, FAICP, discussed the need to plan for a world in which the roads will be shared by AVs and non-AVs.
+It is available by subscription or individual-issue purchase.

-In addition, in 2018 APA's Planning Advisory Service (PAS) will release a PAS Report on autonomous vehicles.
+In 2018, APA's Planning Advisory Service (PAS) will release a PAS Report on autonomous vehicles.
 This in-depth report by Timothy Chapin, Jeremy Crute, William Riggs, AICP, and Lindsay Stevens, AICP, will offer planning practitioners a detailed investigation of AV technology and the associated challenges and opportunities it poses for planning, the built environment, policymaking, and infrastructure.
-All 38,000 APA members and PAS subscribers will be able to download the report, and a PDF version of the report may be purchased at planning.org/pas/reports/.
+All APA members and PAS subscribers will be able to download the report for free, and non-members may purchase a PDF version of the report.